pirelaurent/p5_animationFramework/chapters/chap8-specificLighting.md

 ```
 ### using moveablePointLight
 We do the same enlightment but with moveable objects.
-First we create the points in setup  :
+First we create the moveable points in setup  :
 ```javascript
  pointBlue = new MoveablePointLight({
     name: "blue light",